KansasCityWomeninTechnology/cocktails-worksheets/docs/html/setup/README.md

 > [!TIP]
 > Open [Slack](http://kcwit.slack.com/) to the **#codingandcocktails** channel.
 It's a great way to stay in touch with your Coding & Cocktails friends and to ask questions during and after the session.
 We'll also post updates and tips in Slack if we run in to any stumbling blocks today.

-> [!WARNING]If you are borrowing a laptop, please ask your mentor to explain the tools.

 > [!WARNING]
 > If you are using a Chromebook, having trouble installing tools, or otherwise need to use a Cloud IDE option, we will use a cloud development environment called [**StackBlitz**](https://stackblitz.com/).
 In order to use StackBlitz, you will need a GitHub account.
 >